fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 ###### DSA Naming Convention

-The [wiki page](https://www.opengl.org/wiki/Direct_State_Access) does a fine job comparing the DSA naming convention to the traditional one but here is the basic table:
+The [wiki page](https://www.opengl.org/wiki/Direct_State_Access) does a fine job comparing the DSA naming convention to the traditional one so I stole their table:

 | OpenGL Object Type | Context Object Name | DSA Object Name  |
 | :------------- |:-------------| :-----|